 You can expect a more pronounced shedding during the first year of life of a Cavoodle.
 The Cavoodle puppy will lose their soft baby coat when they are about 6 months old and will slowly gain a denser, adult fur.

 To make sure your Cavoodle keeps a shining and healthy fur, make sure you brush him daily, or at least a few times during the week.
 Not only this will reduce the amount of shedding, but also will help prevent their fur from becoming matted — which can happen due to the nature of their heavy coat.

 Friendly and smart

-The docile temperament of the Cavoodles makes them a very friendly dog.
+The docile temperament of the Cavoodles makes them very friendly dogs.
 They tend to get along with other dogs and even other animals, like cats.
 A healthy and happy Cavoodle will hardly show signs of aggression towards humans or pets.

 Their easygoingness also comes with a brilliant mind, just as their Poodle parent.
-Cavoodles are smart, can learn a huge variety of tricks and will enjoy short and fun training session.
+Cavoodles are smart, can learn a huge variety of tricks, and will enjoy short and fun training sessions.
 Owners usually comment on how easy it is to house train a Cavoodle.
 However, the Cavoodle’s curious mind can make their attention shift elsewhere if the training becomes too long or repetitive.

 When training your Cavoodle, make sure to keep the practice sessions brief and exciting enough to make the best out of it.